onewelcome/identity-cloud-documentation/docs/dabp/guides/functional/manage-resource-via-ui.md

 ## Create resources
 *For technical documentation, see [How to create a new resource via the API](../technical/create-resource-via-api.md).*

 You can create a new resource using the "New Resource" button on the page.
-You have to give the resource a unique name.
+You have to select resource type and give the resource a unique name.
 A new resource is automatically added to the root group.
 Thus a superuser with the permission `Assign resources to group members` on the root level can assign it to other groups.